maxxfuu/maxfu.github.io/_pages/about.md

 Topics Covered (2023 - 2024)
 1. Predicting Housing Prices with Multi-Feature Linear Regression Model
 1. Building an Artificial Neural network from scratch using only Python and Numpy
 1. Building a RAG application from scratch using Python, LangChain, and the OpenAI API

+## 💻 Community Contributions

+To further contribute to the Machine Learning community, I have a Medium channel where I publish articles on my insightful experiences with Machine Learning and Undergraduate Research.